Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/features-and-requirements.md

 - Moderators can configure the operating hours & prompt pool via slash commands
 - Moderators can approve or deny user submissions
   - If approved image will be posted to a specific channel
   - If denied moderator will provide feedback about denied image
+- BMS bot will be able to have a moderator managed “blacklist” of users who cannot receive prompts
+- Moderators will be able to add or remove users from a no prompt "blacklist" at will.

 ## Nonfunctional Requirements

 - BMS bot will have pop ups with prompts for users to respond
 - BMS bot will format reaction data into a CSV in the server
+- BMS bot will format data into visual aids (graphs/charts)
+- BMS bot will make use of the slash command format to allow moderators to configure the bot and see data
+- BMS bot will use a modal window to allow users to submit.
-- BMS bot will ask for submissions using a modal window/slack camera
+- BMS bot will make use of the rear camera for user submissions